 - Screw gun.

 1. Making Space for Sink Top on The Counter

 1.1 An under-mount sink is different than standard vessel sinks.
-It needs you create a designated hole in the counter to install them.
-Moreover, the under-mount sink comes in different size and type, and you need to have them in your possession before beginning your cutting process.
+It needs you to create a designated hole in the counter to install them.
+Moreover, the under-mount sink comes in different sizes and types, and you need to have them in your possession before beginning your cutting process.

-You should cross check your measurement with the marking on the countertop because a single mismatch can jeopardize the whole installation process.
-You should also make hole or space for installing your new high-quality bathroom faucet along with the sink.
+You should cross-check your measurement with the marking on the countertop because a single mismatch can jeopardize the whole installation process.
+You should also make a hole or space for installing your new high-quality bathroom faucet along with the sink.

 Although if you have massive granite or some other stone on your countertop, we would suggest you take help from professionals.
 They carry the technical skills and equipment to cut massive granites or marbles without causing damage to other parts.

 2.1 Now, it is time to prepare the countertop for the mounting the under-mount washbasin but before buckle yourself to attach to you need perform some prior tasks.
 First, you need to use sandpaper and smoothen the edges of the hole so that it won’t damage the sink body.

 Then use clean cloth and acetone or regular wet cloth to clean all the dust as well as stains on the countertop.
 After cleansing the top, you should also use acetone to wipe around the edges of the lower section of the countertop as debris or dust can hinder the adhesive prowess.

 You should allow the granite, wood or any other material to get dry after cleaning otherwise the adhesive might not work correctly on a wet surface.

 2.2 Now, flip the countertop and mark the areas where you will make holes for mounting the sink.
 Then with the help of an electric drill make a hole for attaching clamps or screws and clean the holed area with acetone as it will make the surface smooth.